ExpressionEngine/ExpressionEngine-User-Guide/source/templates/hit_counter.rst

 	{hits}

-The hit count for each template can be manually altered in the template's preferences under :menuselection:`Developer Tools --> Template Manager`.
+The hit count for each template can be manually altered in the template's preferences under :menuselection:`Developer --> Template Manager`.

 Entry "View" Tracking
 ---------------------